 - Temporary Injunction: a temporary injunction can last until the final order is made by the court.
 Also, it is issued by an associate judge or judge.
 Moreover, it is mandatory to provide a hearing notice.
 In regards to enforcement, it is via a civil lawsuit.

 - Permanent Injunction: the criteria and requirements for this are the same as a temporary injunction.

-If you are served with a restraining order, it is best to consult with an attorney and have the attorney explain exactly what you can and cannot do.
-The attorney can also explain how long the restraining order lasts – how long you will have to comply with it.
+If you are served with a restraining order, it is best to legal assistance so you understand precisely what you can and cannot do.
+You should find out exactly how long the restraining order lasts – how long you will have to comply with it.

 If you need to file for one of the restraining orders above, you will have to file the appropriate paperwork.
 You can research your state statutes here.

 Need Assistance With Temporary Restraining Orders in Texas?